 - Being treated with radiation therapy to the breast or chest.

-- Being exposed to asbestos, radon, chromium, nickel, arsenic, soot, or tar.
+- Being exposed to asbestos, chromium, nickel, arsenic, soot, or tar in the workplace.

 - Living where there is air pollution.

-Sometimes lung cancer does not cause any symptoms and is found during a routine chest x-ray.
-Symptoms may be caused by lung cancer or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+Sometimes lung cancer does not cause any signs or symptoms.
+It may be found during a chest x-ray done for another condition.
+Signs and symptoms may be caused by lung cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - Loss of appetite.

 Weight loss for no known reason.